Brad Thomas (baseball)

-Bradley Richard Thomas (born 22 October 1977) is a former Australian professional baseball pitcher.
-He has previously played in MLB for the Minnesota Twins, Boston Red Sox, Detroit Tigers, in Nippon Professional Baseball for the Hokkaido Nippon Ham Fighters and in the Korea Baseball Organization for the Hanwha Eagles and Chinese Professional Baseball League for the Brother Elephants and Chinatrust Brothers.
-He bats and throws left-handed.
+Bradley Richard Thomas (born 22 October 1977 is an Australian former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Minnesota Twins, Boston Red Sox, and Detroit Tigers.
+He also played in Nippon Professional Baseball (NPB) for the Hokkaido Nippon Ham Fighters, in the KBO League for the Hanwha Eagles, and in the Chinese Professional Baseball League (CPBL) for the Brother Elephants and Chinatrust Brothers.